ArduPilot/ardupilot_wiki/dev/source/docs/setting-up-sitl-using-vagrant.rst

 #.
 Start a vagrant instance

-   -  Open a command prompt and navigate to any directory in the `/ArduPilot/ardupilot/Tools/vagrant/ <https://github.com/ArduPilot/ardupilot/blob/master/Tools/vagrant/>`__ source tree.
-   -  Run the command:
+   -  Inside the ardupilot folder, run the command:

       ::